 …not only must the service animal be a dog, but the dog must be trained to perform specific tasks – “the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.”

-If you have a service dog and need to bring it to Sagehen, please be a professional and contact us ahead of time to make arrangements, so that we can accommodate you while ensuring that your animal will not create conflicts with other station use.
-If you refuse to do that, we will assume you are gaming us, and will likely ask you and your dog to leave as soon as you arrive.
+If you have a service dog and need to bring it to Sagehen, please contact us ahead of time to make arrangements, so that we can make accommodations.

 OTHER WORKING DOGS